HVAC salary & career outlook

 - New Jersey, $55,170

-Comprehensive training programs at trade or technical schools for HVAC(R) mechanics can take from six months to two years to complete, depending on previous education in math, physics and chemistry.
+Comprehensive education programs at trade or technical schools for HVAC(R) mechanics can take from six months to two years to complete, depending on previous education in math, physics and chemistry.
 Students take classes in theory and practical applications of temperature control, thermodynamics, blueprint reading, mechanical drawing, electronics, design, construction principles, building codes and governmental EPA regulations for hazardous materials handling.
-A formal apprenticeship may last from three to five years.
-Following apprenticeship and formal training, graduates may sit for applicable state or regional license exams.
+These education programs may be followed by formal apprenticeship, which can last from three to five years.
+Following the apprenticeship experience, graduates may sit for applicable state or regional license exams.

 Career outlook for heating, air conditioning and refrigeration mechanics